ro-dhr/Outlook-Exchange-Troubleshooting-Lab/README.md

 ## Ticket 02 — Distribution List Not Receiving Mail

-**Scenario:** A client reports that emails sent to the Client Services team aren't reaching anyone.
+**Scenario:** An internal member isn't receiving emails sent to the client services team from both internal and external members.

 ### Reproduce
 The Client Services distribution list had zero members.
 An external test (from Gmail) and an internal test (from John Stanley) were both sent to `clientservices@roodeeMSP.onmicrosoft.com` — neither reached Sandra Clark, who was expected to be receiving list mail.